The Seasons in Cabarete

 We have written a large surf & Travel guide for Surfing Dominican Republic, which has a lot more information. (opens in a new window).

-For Surfing Cabarete and Playa Encuentro surf spot information, have a look at the “surf spot” page which will give you more details on the surf sport at Playa Encuentro, Cabarete.
+For Surfing Cabarete and Playa Encuentro surf spot information, have a look at the "surf spot" page which will give you more details on the surf spots at Playa Encuentro, Cabarete.

 Follow Us on Instagram